carbon-design-system/carbon-website-archive/src/content/guidelines/iconography/contribution.md

 Don't see the icon you need in the library?
 Make your own!
 Follow these guidelines to ensure visual consistency and proper formatting.

 - All icons should be unique and not redundant with any existing icons in the system.
-Search the [library](/library) for the keyword(s) associated with your proposed new icon to ensure that it is not already represented.
+Search the [library](/guidelines/iconography/library) for the keyword(s) associated with your proposed new icon to ensure that it is not already represented.
 - All icons should adhere to the [IBM Design Language visual style](https://w3.ibm.com/design/language/elements/icons/).
 - All icons should comply with IBM [accessibility standards](/guidelines/accessibility/overview).
 - All icons should be usable across all supported platforms and devices.
 - All icons should be understandable by a global audience of users, regardless of nationality or language.

-## Producing an icon
+## Making an icon

 - Create a 16 x 16 or 32 x 32 px artboard for each icon.
 - 16 px icons should have 1 px padding.
 32 px icons should have 2 px padding.